Willi Liebherr: Wealth

-On the 2018 Forbes list, Isolde and Willi Liebherr ranked 222nd, with approximately US$7.1 billion.
+On the 2018 Forbes list, the Liebherr siblings ranked 222nd, with approximately US$7.1 billion.

-In 2021, on the Bloomberg Billionaires Index, the net worth of Willi Liebherr was stated to be approximately US$9.43 billion, making him one of the richest people in Switzerland and Germany and 263rd on the list of the richest people in the world.
+In 2021, on the Bloomberg Billionaires Index, the net worth of Liebherr was approximately US$9.43 billion, making him one of the richest people in Switzerland and Germany and ranking 263rd.

 In 2023, the Liebherr family's assets were estimated at 9.3 billion by Bilanz, placing them 19th on a list of the 300 richest people in Switzerland.

+As of 2026, the Bloomberg Billionaires Index estimates his net worth at US$10.5 billion.